Skip to main content

 Number of workers

-Defines the number of workers H2O Hydrogen Torch uses for the DataLoader.
+This setting defines the number of workers H2O Hydrogen Torch uses for the DataLoader.
 In other words, it defines the number of CPU processes to use when reading and loading data to GPUs during model training.

 Seed

-Defines the random seed value that H2O Hydrogen Torch uses during model training.
+This setting defines the random seed value that H2O Hydrogen Torch uses during model training.
 It defaults to -1, an arbitrary value.
 When the value is modified (not -1), the random seed allows results to be reproducible—defining a seed aids in obtaining predictable and repeatable results every time.
 Otherwise, not modifying the default seed value (-1) leads to random numbers at every invocation.

 Logging settings